Whisky Cask Club

 OLA — Original Litres of Alcohol, the volume of pure alcohol in a cask at time of filling.

-Peat / Peated — Peat is decomposed plant material burned to dry malted barley, giving whisky its smoky character.
+Peat / Peated — Peat is decomposed plant material burned to dry malted barley, giving whisky its distinctive smoky character.

 Re-gauge — The process of measuring the volume and ABV of a cask's contents.